Lieder-Lab/liederDB/README.md

 >>
 >       where AppleCount in [1,2,3]
 >
->>[ ] means an array, elements in this array should be separated by ',';
+>>For liederDB, '[ ]' means an array, elements in this array should be separated by ',';
 >>
->>'in[ ]' returns whether the left_element appered in the right array;
+>>The 'in [ ]' statement returns whether the left_element appered in the right array;
 >>
->>This statement works like 'like' statement shown below, about more please see the 'like' statement.
+>>The function of this statement is covered by 'like' statement shown below actually, about more please see the 'like' statement.

 ### like
 >#### SINGLE_ELEMENT statement